The art of cinema can do many things. It can enlighten, inform and criticize

 air.
 Since under current flight regulations you can’t bring a tube of toothpaste

-would every think of.
+would every consider.

-rounded breast and an annoying, yappy dog all surrounded by snakes.
-Do you
+annoying, yappy dog all surrounded by snakes.
+Do you have to wonder what is

-really have to wonder what is going to happen?
-Like the nubile teenage girl who
+going to happen?
+Like the nubile teenage girl who feels the need for a shower in

-feels the need for a shower in the middle of the night, we all know the killer
+the middle of the night, we all know the killer is behind the door, but we don’t

-is behind the door but we don’t care.
-This is like the flicks I used to go into
+care.
+This is like the flicks I used to go into the city to watch on Saturdays.

-the city to watch on Saturdays.
-We sit there with your friends, hoop and holler
+We sit there with your friends, hoop, and holler at the screen and eat popcorn.

-at the screen and eat popcorn.
-You don’t analyze the film you just experience
+You don’t analyze the film you just experience it.
+This is not a move for those

-it.
-This is not a move for those involved with the art of cinema; it is for
+involved with the art of cinema; it is for those of us that love movie.
+There

-those of us that love movies.
-There are no deep meanings here just, as the title
+are no deep meanings here just, as the title states, snakes on a plane.

-There may be a lot of other actors in this flick but the real focus is on
+There may be a lot of other actors in this flick, but the real focus is on

 Samuel L. Jackson.
 He brings his unique style of swagger and self confidence

 here with flair.
-Jackson is one of the busiest actors in the business today and
+Jackson is one of the busiest actors in the business today, and

-she is feisty, smart and ready for anything.
+is feisty, smart and ready for anything.
 One thing that some may find

 disappointing is they writers seem to have to explain how a flight attendant can